 The origins and subsequent operation of the T.M.E.R.&L. are well chronicled in a book by Charles H. Damaske; Along the Right-of-Way to Burlington, 1994.
-Most of the articles were gleaned from the Waterford Post, Milwaukee Journal, Milwaukee Sentinel and assembled with pictures to take you back in time.
+Most of the articles used in his book were gleaned from the Waterford Post, Milwaukee Journal, Milwaukee Sentinel and assembled with pictures to take you back in time.

-Early history of the Fred Winters building is well chronicled in the Waterford Post Publication: Stories of Waterford and It’s Busy Life, 1923.
+Early history of the Fred Winters building is well chronicled in the Waterford Post Publication: Waterford: Stories of Waterford and It’s Busy Life, 1923.
 Click HERE to read it.

 After the close of the T.M.E.R.& L., the building was converted into a tavern and living quarters on the second floor.
 The first tavern was Pritty’s Tavern, operated by Mel and Hiram Pritty.
 The years of operation are unknown.
 Note the telephone number of BRK104.

 Shreihart’s Bar, operated by John and Helen, became the second tavern to occupy this site.
 Its years of operation are unknown as well.

 Stop by to visit, have a cold beverage, something to eat, or just to look at the historic memorabilia on display.

 Researchers: Debbie Heinowski, Bob Gariepy, Sr., Angionette Hansen

 NOTE: Should the reader have further documentation to enhance the content of this web page, please contact the Lead Researcher through director@ExploreWaterford.com.
 We are particularly interested in pictures or historic artifacts that may be shared.
 Credit will be given.

-Waterford Post Publication: Stories of Waterford and It’s Busy Life, 1923.
+- Waterford: Stories of Waterford and It’s Busy Life, Waterford Post Publication, 1923.

 - Waterford Library Digital Collection.